drcwadaniels/steamraces/README.md

 **Links to see the outcome of this work**
 1. [Visualization](visualizeraces.md) of the first 24 hours with some preliminary conclusions
 2. [Visualization](visualizeraces24plus.md) of 24 hours plus!
 This is the page that will update everyday so we can see he unweighted race unfold.
+3. Coming soon: is that cumulative sum from a linear or cyclical process?